BytexGrid/NeatShift/CONTRIBUTING.md

 ## Making Changes

+1. **Always Branch from Develop**: Your changes should be based on the `develop` branch
-1. **Keep Changes Small**: Smaller PRs are easier to review and more likely to be merged quickly
+2. **Keep Changes Small**: Smaller PRs are easier to review
-2. **Write Good Commit Messages**: Explain what and why, not how
+3. **Write Good Commit Messages**: Explain what and why, not how
-3. **Update Documentation**: If you change functionality, update the docs
+4. **Update Documentation**: If you change functionality, update the docs
-4. **Add Tests**: New features should include tests
+5. **Add Tests**: New features should include tests
-5. **Test Your Changes**: Make sure everything still works!
+6. **Test Your Changes**: Make sure everything still works!

 ## Pull Request Process

+1. Make sure your PR targets the `develop` branch
-1. Update the README.md if needed
+2. Update the README.md if needed
-2. Make sure your code builds clean without warnings
+3. Make sure your code builds clean without warnings
-3. Write a good PR description explaining:
+4. Write a good PR description explaining:
    - What you changed
    - Why you changed it
    - How to test it
-4. Link any related issues
+5. Link any related issues

 ## Need Help?